AllStarLink/ASL3-Manual/docs/user-guide/install.md

     1. When the VPS provider is using a customized Debian using the "cloud" kernel.
-If the output of `uname -r` refers to the kernel as something similar to "6.1.0-12-cloud-x86_64" then you **cannot** use that OS for ASL because it lacks the capabilities build the needed kernel modules.
-You must install a standard Debian 12 image which is probably a "custom install" for your provider.
-Ask your VPS provider for support.
+If the output of `uname -r` refers to the kernel as something similar to "6.1.0-12-cloud-x86_64" then you must [follow this procedure](/basic/cloud-kernel) prior to installing ASLv3.

     2. When the virtual machine is using an emulated Linux kernel.
 Microsoft Windows Subsystem for Linux (WSL2) is a good example of this situation.
 The kernel is